joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

 - Azure
 toc: true
 header:
-  teaser: ''
+  teaser: "/uploads/azautomation_runbook_run.png"

 ---
-Azure Storage account [SFTP functionality](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support?WT.mc_id=AZ-MVP-5004796#pricing-and-billing "SSH File Transfer Protocol (SFTP) support for Azure Blob Storage") has now gone GA _(Generally Available)_ across most regions as part of the GA release - SFTP support for Azure Storage accounts was free while it was in preview - but now that the service is GA - there is an additional charge for SFTP functionality.
+Azure Storage account [SFTP functionality](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support?WT.mc_id=AZ-MVP-5004796#pricing-and-billing "SSH File Transfer Protocol (SFTP) support for Azure Blob Storage") has now gone GA _(Generally Available)_ across most regions as part of the GA release - SFTP support for Azure Storage accounts was free while it was in preview - but now that the service is GA - there is an additional charge for SFTP _(Secure File Transfer)_ functionality.

 > Enabling the SFTP endpoint has a cost of $0.30 per hour.
 We will start applying this hourly cost on or after December 1, 2022.